sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/non-git.md

 ## Using `src-expose`

-`src-expose` provides two main functions:
+`src-expose` can be used in two ways:

+- **Serving local Git repositories**<br/>
-- Serving local Git repositories over the network, and making them available to Sourcegraph (as if they were available on a traditional code host).
+`src-expose` can serve local Git repositories over the network, and make them available to Sourcegraph (as if they were available on a traditional code host).
 See [serving repositories](#serving-repositories), or run `src-expose serve -h`.

+- **Syncing changes, turning them into Git commits, and serving the resulting Git repositories**<br/>
-- Periodically running a command to sync changes to the code, and then combining those changes into a new Git commit in the local repositories.
-See [syncing repositories](#syncing-repositories), or run `src-expose sync -h`.
+`src-expose` can periodically run a command to sync changes to the code, and then combine those changes into a new Git commit in the local repository.
+See [syncing and serving repositories](#syncing-and-serving-repositories), or run `src-expose -h`.

-By default, if you exclude the first argument to `src-expose` (i.e., you run `src-expose` without `sync` or `serve`), it will perform both of these functions simultaneously.

 ### Serving repositories